dibyendumajumdar/nanojit/README.md

 I am trying to use NanoJIT as the backend for a C compiler - you can see more examples of [NanoJIT LIR here](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).

 ## Building NanoJIT
-While the goal of this project is to create a standalone build of Nanojit, the original folder structure of avmplus is maintained so that merging upstream changes is easier.
+While the goal of this project is to create a standalone build of NanoJIT, the original folder structure of avmplus is maintained so that merging upstream changes is easier.

 The new build is work in progress.
 A very early version of CMakeLists.txt is available, this has been tested only on Windows 10 with Visual Studio 2017.
 The aim is to initially support the build on X86_64 processors, and Windows, Linux and Mac OSX.